-Academic Goal 1 Each year 75% of the students who take the NYSED ELA Regents Exam will score at 65 or higher (any student) or 55-64 (SWD with safety net allowance on IEP) by August.
-NYSED ELA Common Core Regents Exam Not Met supports for teachers, and using data to inform instruction.
-We also hired an Instructional Coach to support struggling teachers.
-64% of the students were proficient, missing the goal by 11% Academic Goal 2 (Benchmark 1) Regents Goal #1: Each year 75% of the students who take the NYSED Algebra Regents Exam will score at 65 or higher (any student) or 55-64 (SWD with safety net allowance on IEP) by August.
-NYSED Algebra Common Core Regents Exam Met Academic Goal 3 (Benchmark 1) Regents Goal #1: Each year 75% of the students who take the NYSED Living Environment Regents Exam will score at 65 or higher (any student) or 55-64 (SWD with safety net allowance on IEP) by August.
-NYSED Living Environment Regents Exam Not Met We will continue with professional development, supports for teachers, and using data to inform instruction.
-We also hired an Instructional Coach to support struggling teachers.
-66.7% of the students were proficient, missing the goal by 8.3% (Benchmark 1) Regents Goal #1: Each year 75% of the students who
+IEP) by August. students were proficient; missing the goal by 18.5%.
+Math will definitely be a target area for the coming year.
+Academic Goal 3 (Benchmark 1) Regents Goal #1: Each year 75% of the students who take the NYSED Living Environment Regents Exam will score 65 or higher (any student) or 55-64 (SWD with safety net allowance on IEP) by August.
+NYSED Living Environment Regents Exam Met Academic Goal 4 (Benchmark 1) Regents Goal #1: Each year 75% of the students who take the NYSED US History & Government Regents Exam will score 65 or higher (any student) or 55-64 (SWD with safety net allowance on IEP) by August.
+NYSED US History & Government Regents Exam Unable to Assess US History Regents was cancelled for this year.
+(Benchmark 1) Regents Goal #1: Each year 75% of the students who take the NYSED Global History & Professional Development, using data for instruction, and other supports will be implemented to get students up to

-Academic Goal 4 take the NYSED US History & Government Regents Exam will score at 65 or higher (any student) or 55-64 (SWD with safety net allowance on IEP) by August.
-NYSED US History & Government Regents Exam Unable to Assess The US History & Government Exam will not be administered until January 2023.
-Academic Goal 5 (Benchmark 1) Regents Goal #1: Each year 75% of the students who take the NYSED Global History & Geography Regents Exam will score at 65 or higher (any student) or 55-64 (SWD with safety net allowance on IEP) by August.
-NYSED Global History & Geography Regents Exam Not Met We will continue with professional development, supports for teachers, and using data to inform instruction.
-We also hired an Instructional Coach to support struggling teachers.
-72.7% of the students were proficient, missing the goal by 2.3% Academic Goal 6 (Benchmark 1) Regents Goal #6: In totality, of all the students who take Regents Exams during the year, 75% of the students will pass.
-NYSED Regents Exams Not Met Same interventions as listed above.
-69.4% of the students were proficient, missing the goal by 5.6%.
-This is the first year Regents have been administered since the pandemic began in March 2020.
-It is clear we need to deal with learning loss in all areas.
-(Benchmark 1)
+Academic Goal 5 Geography Regents Exam will score 65 or higher (any student) or 55-64 (SWD with safety net allowance on IEP) by August.
+NYSED Global History & Regents Exam Not Met the performance Goal.
+We have hired an instructional coach for the year as well.
+66.7% of the students were proficient; missing the goal by 8.3%.
+Academic Goal 6 (Benchmark 1) Regents Goal #6: In totality, of all the students who take Regents Exams during the year, 75% of the students will pass.
+NYSED Regents Exams Not Met The interventions discussed above will be implemented.
+Academic Goal 7 (Benchmark 1) Comparison Goal #1: Each year New Dawn results on the DOE School Quality Snapshot for Transfer Schools will indicate that New Dawn achieves a fair or higher on all measures.
+NYC DOE School Quality Snapshot for Transfer Schools Unable to Assess Due to the pandemic the city has not been generating these reports.
+Data for this report was due the second week of September and if they do release the report prior to November, we will include it.
+Academic Goal 8 (Benchmark 1): Graduation Goal #1: At least 55% of the 9th grade cohort will graduate by Year 6 School & NYC Records Unable to Assess NDCHS II does not have a graduating class yet.
+Academic Goal 9 (Benchmark 1) Graduation Goal #2: At least 55% of students will graduate by the end of their 6th School & NYC Records Unable to Assess NDCHS II does not have a graduating class yet and is just entering Year 4 of operation.

-Academic Goal 7 Comparison Goal #1: Each year New Dawn results on the DOE School Quality Snapshot for Transfer Schools will indicate that New Dawn achieves a fair or higher on all measures NYC DOE School Quality Snapshot for Transfer Schools Unable to Assess Data was due to the City the second week in September.
-If reports are released prior to November 2022, we will provide the information.
-Academic Goal 8 (Benchmark 1) Graduation Goal #1: At least 55% of the 9th grade cohort will graduate by Year 6 School & NYC ATS Records Unable to Assess We are finding many issues with getting this data but will continue to work on it so that it is ready by November 1.
-Academic Goal 9 (Benchmark 1) Graduation Goal #2: At least 5% of students will graduate by the end of their 6th year of enrollment at New Dawn School & NYC ATS Records Met Academic Goal 10 (Benchmark 1) Graduation Goal #3: At least 65% of students who are identified as having 33 credits in September will graduate by the end of the school year.
-School & NYC ATS Records Met
+year at New Dawn.
+Academic Goal 10 (Benchmark 1) Graduation Goal #3: At least 65% of students who are identified as having 33 credits in Sept. will graduate by Aug.
+School & NYC Records Unable to Assess NDCHS II does not have a graduating class yet.